msadoghi/SpotLess/README.md

   ​    python3 scripts/scp_results.py

-* Note: We specify the the parameter setup of different experiments in our paper in this form (https://docs.google.com/spreadsheets/d/1uhtWqk0hYLP9kd3SxUXk_oXCRZl2A17EKXyHfAT2Q_Y/edit?usp=sharing)
+* Note: We specify the parameter setup of different experiments in our paper in this form (https://docs.google.com/spreadsheets/d/1uhtWqk0hYLP9kd3SxUXk_oXCRZl2A17EKXyHfAT2Q_Y/edit?usp=sharing)

 * Note: There are several other parameters in *config.h*, which are unusable (or not fully tested) in the current version.

 * Different protocols are implemented in different branches.

   * Experiments without failures are done in main, hotstuff, and rcc.
   * Experiments with failures are done in main, hotstuff_recovery and rcc_recovery.